 Concentration of credit risk exists with respect to the Company's cash, as substantially all amounts are held at major financial institutions.
-The credit risk associated with cash is minimized by ensuring that these financial assets are placed with financial institutions with investment-grade ratings by a primary ratings agency.
+The credit risk associated with cash is minimized by ensuring that these financial assets are placed with financial institutions with investmentgrade ratings by a primary ratings agency.
+Credit risk with receivables from related parties have been assessed, and an allowance has been recorded (note 10).